u21h2/nacs/README_EN.md

 -nobrute do not blast
--pocdebug print all information when poc probes -brutedebug print all information when blasting -useradd add username when blasting
+-pocdebug print all information when poc probes -brutedebug print all information when blasting -usernameadd add username when blasting
 -passwordadd add password when blasting
 -noreverse do not use reverse platform
 -ceyekey your own ceye token